iamakshat01/pod-3.1.4-DevFriendly/dev-friend/README.md

 - A SideBar where user can view his previous days active time and lines of code written.

 ## Usage
+- Hit `Ctrl + Shift + P`
+- Type the command `Start Timer`
+- You will see the timer and a pause button of the status bar.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.